porsha-d/Difference-in-Difference-in-Difference/README.md

 2. Open the do-file in Stata and set the correct file paths for the dataset.
 3. Run the do-file to reproduce the analysis.

+## Dataset Information

+The dataset in this repository is based on the Behavioral Risk Factor Surveillance System (BRFSS) data provided by the Centers for Disease Control and Prevention (CDC).

+### License
+This dataset is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+### Citation
+Behavioral Risk Factor Surveillance System (BRFSS), Centers for Disease Control and Prevention (CDC).
+Cleaned and prepared by [Porsha Dadgostar], [2024].

 ## Contact
 For questions or feedback, please contact [your email or GitHub profile].